 The mission of the IDDRC is to advance research in intellectual and developmental disabilities in order to generate new strategies for the prevention, treatment and amelioration of these disorders in children.

-To facilitate these research endeavors, the Center provides research infrastructure for its members.
-This includes five core facilities:
+To facilitate these research endeavors, the Center provides research infrastructure for its members, in particular, the Translational Nexus.
+Additional services are available through other Centers.

 - Administration.
-Educational activities, dissemination of information, public outreach, faculty mentoring, and collaboration referral.
+Educational activities, dissemination of information, faculty mentoring and collaboration referral.

 For detailed information on each of the cores and the services they provide, go to the menu heading “For Investigators” on this website.